wikimedia/mediawiki-services-wikispeech-pronlex/install/STANDALONE.md

 # Standalone setup

+Below are instructions on how to set up the lexicon server for standalone use.
+For developer setup, see DEVELOPER.md.

-WORK IN PROGRESS, BELOW INSTRUCTIONS ARE NOT CORRECT
+WORK IN PROGRESS, THE INSTRUCTIONS BELOW ARE *NOT* CORRECT

 ## I. Preparation steps